cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ## 4. Installing cloudmesh and Setup

+At the time of writing this tutorial uses Python 3.9.6.
+To install, go to python.org and click the download button you see on the front page and install this or a newer version.
+We additionally use gitbash for our commands so make sure you have gitbash installed.
+You can download from <https://git-scm.com/downloads>.
+Our ```burn``` commands will require administrator privileges, so launch an administrator gitbash window by right-clicking on the program.

 It is best practice to create virtual environments for python.
 We also want to place all source code in a common directory called `cm`.
 Let us set up this create one for this tutorial.

-In a browser, go to python.org and install python from the download button you see on the front page.
-At the time of writing this installs the version 3.9.6 (or whatever  bersion is the newest).
-Also make sure you have gitbash installed which you can download from <https://git-scm.com/downloads>
-Start a gitbash administrator window (right click) and create a virtual environment with
+In your gitbash window create a virtual environment with

 ```bash